dudintv/vizartist-scripts/dudin-flex/README.md

 ## Flex-positioning.
 Partly implemented of "flexbox" conception from html/css.

+#### Version 1.0 (04 february 2020)
+* add "Collapse if overflow" checkbox — when TRUE then actual gap downsize to zero if sum of elements + min_gaps has size bigger than gabarit, if FALSE then min_gap works always

 #### Version 0.4 (16 january 2019)
 * add "magnetic" parameter for aestetic correction when it changing count visible childs